 E-commerce remained the most important distribution channel for pet health products.
-The younger generation tends to be more computer savvy and prefer to order pet products online as it is more convenient.
+The younger generation tends to be more computer savvy and prefers to order pet products online as it is more convenient.

 For example, during the recent 618 Tmall shopping festival, pet health products have seen a purchase growth of +208%, and pet food a purchase growth of +634%.